NeelBhatt/Docs-1/aspnet/aspnetcore/tutorials/first-mvc-app/validation.md

 * The `DataType` attribute can enable MVC to choose the right field template to render the data (the `DisplayFormat` if used by itself uses the string template).

+> [!NOTE]
-Note: jQuery validation does not work with the `Range` attribute and `DateTime`.
+> jQuery validation does not work with the `Range` attribute and `DateTime`.
 For example, the following code will always display a client side validation error, even when the date is in the specified range:

 <!-- literal_block {"backrefs": [], "ids": [], "dupnames": [], "linenos": false, "names": [], "classes": [], "xml:space": "preserve", "language": "c#", "highlight_args": {}} -->